raw-lab/MetaCerberus/README.md

 ## About

 MetaCerberus transforms raw shotgun metaomics sequencing (i.e. metagenomics/metatranscriptomic) data into knowledge.
-It is a start to finish python code for versatile analysis of the Functional Ontology Assignments for Metagenomes (FOAM), KEGG, CAZy, VOG/pVOG, PHROG, and COG databases via Hidden Markov Models (HMM) for whole ecosystem metabolomic analysis.
+It is a start to finish python code for versatile analysis of the Functional Ontology Assignments for Metagenomes (FOAM), KEGG, CAZy/dbCAN, VOG, pVOG, PHROG, and COG databases via Hidden Markov Models (HMM) for whole ecosystem metabolomic analysis.
 MetaCerberus also provides automatic differential statistics using DESeq2/EdgeR, pathway enrichments with GAGE, and pathway visualization with Pathview R.

 ![GitHub Logo](https://raw.githubusercontent.com/raw-lab/MetaCerberus/main/metacerberus_logo.jpg)